imjohnnyy/job-tracker-app/README.md

-# NZMSA-2023-Job-Tracker-App
+# Job-Tracker-App

 ## Description

-[JobTrackr](https://jobtrackrapp.azurewebsites.net/) is a full-stack web application project for Phase 2 of NZ Microsoft Student Accelerator.
+[JobTrackr](https://jobtrackrapp.azurewebsites.net/) is a full-stack web application project built for Phase 2 of NZ Microsoft Student Accelerator 2023.
 It consists of both frontend and backend components with the purpose of allowing users to track their job applications.

 ## Table of Contents